AKhalil609/FS-activity-search/README.md

 ## Assumptions

-- **Static Data**: Activities and suppliers data are static and do not change frequently.
+- **Static Data**: Activities and suppliers data are static or do not change frequently.
 - **Simplified Supplier Info**: Supplier information is embedded directly into the activity response for simplicity.
 This can be normalized in a more complex system.
 - **Search Functionality**: The search functionality is case-insensitive and matches any part of the activity title.
 - **Backend Availability**: Assumes that the backend will be available most of the time.
 The caching mechanism is a fallback to handle temporary outages.

-## Future Improvements

-- **Database Integration**: Replace JSON file storage with a database to handle dynamic data.
-- **Advanced Search**: Implement more advanced search functionality, including filtering by price, rating, and special offers.
-- **Improved Error Handling**: More comprehensive error handling and user feedback mechanisms.
-- **Security**: Implement authentication and authorization for secure access to the API.
-- **Performance Optimization**: Optimize performance for handling large datasets and high traffic.

 ## Running Tests